espruino/EspruinoDocs/info/Troubleshooting.md

 Troubleshooting
 =============

+<span style="color:red">:warning: **Please view the correctly rendered version of this page at https://www.espruino.com/Troubleshooting**.
+Links, lists, videos, search, and other features will not work correctly when viewed on GitHub.</span>

 * KEYWORDS: Troubleshooting,Trouble,Problems,Help,Broken,Not Working

 What follows is a quick list of potential problems and solutions.
 If your problem isn't covered here, please post in the [Forum](http://forum.espruino.com).